CamCove-Crichton/Whiskey-d_Away/README.md

 - Worked on the styling for the main-nav and mobile-top-header, but requires some more thought with maybe using a js function to manipulate the font colour
 - Started the tours app to store data for the tour experiences available
 - Created the categories model and the tours model to be able to store the tours and have them have a category as the foreign key
-- Added in the tour experience offerings to the database through the admin panel with the help from ChatGPT for the content
+- Added in the tour experience offerings to the database through the admin panel with the help from ChatGPT for the content & uploaded images for all the tour offerings
 - Added some custom validations by adding a validators file to have the validation functions for my tour model separate from the model itself to keep it cleaner and more maintable

 ### Future Developments